Business coaches face a big problem. Admin tasks eat up 35-50% of your time. This hurts profits and limits how many clients you can serve.

 - Content posting schedules

-Documentation doesn't need to be perfect.
-Simple video recordings or bullet-point outlines work effectively.
+Docs don't need to be perfect.
+Video recordings or bullet lists work fine.

 Match VA expertise to your needs: